dirkjf/gutenberg-example-blocks/README.md

 You can use this plugin as an example to create your own blocks using one of the three methods.

----

 ## Installation

-Clone this repository
+Clone this repository:
 ```
 git clone https://github.com/dirkjf/gutenberg-example-blocks
 ```

-Install dependencies
+Install PHP dependencies:
 ```
 composer install
 ```

-Install JS dependencies
+Install JS dependencies:
 ```
 yarn install
 ```

-Create autoload file with Composer for PHP classloading
+Create autoloader file for PHP classloading:
 ```
 composer dumpautoload -o
 ```

----

 ## Configuration
 In the `/config` directory, you can change the block namespace and category, You will also find some settings for Webpack.

----
 ## Asset building
 Done with Webpack.
-Run `yarn start` to start the live server and `yarn build` to generate assets for production.
+Run `yarn start` to start the webpack live server and `yarn build` to generate assets for production.